Gaming magnate Adelson bets on himself to win Japan's casino race

 MGM’s Murren said he was meeting with Japanese companies in various sectors, hoping to form a consortium in which his company would like to have a majority.

-U.S. firm Caesars Entertainment Corp, which has yet to set up a casino in Asia, is also seeking a “strong consortium of local partners” said William Shen, its vice president of Asia development.
+U.S. firm Caesars Entertainment Corp (CZR.O), which has yet to set up a casino in Asia, is also seeking a “strong consortium of local partners” said William Shen, its vice president of Asia development.

 Melco, which pledged $10 million for cultural projects in Japan in December, is trying to distinguish itself from the pack by incorporating Japanese culture and philosophy in its resort instead of replicating the Las Vegas experience, the company said in an email to Reuters.